2017 Event Details

 Date: Monday, Jan.
 16, 2017

 Location: Richardson Auditorium, Alexander Hall, Princeton University.
 (Alexander Hall is located behind Nassau Presbyterian Church, opposite Palmer Square on Nassau Street.)

 Princeton commemorated the legacy of Martin Luther King Jr. with its annual King Day celebration on Monday, Jan.
-20, in Richardson Auditorium of Alexander Hall.
-The event, which was free and open to the public, began at 1 p.m. with musical selections by Princeton High School’s award-winning Princeton Studio Band under the direction of Patricia Thel and featured a solo by Rochelle Ellis.
+19, in Richardson Auditorium of Alexander Hall.
+The event, which was free and open to the public, began at 1:15 p.m. with musical selections by the Trenton Children’s Chorus under the direction of Patricia Thel and featured a solo by Rochelle Ellis.

 This year, the University recognized two dedicated members of the staff for their service.
 Kenneth Grayson, shop foreman in the Electric Shop, received the MLK Day Journey Award for Lifetime Service and David Campbell, senior staff psychologist in Counseling and Psychological Services, received the Journey Award for Special Achievement.
-The Journey Award recognizes a member of the Princeton faculty, staff or student body who best represents King's continued journey.
+The Journey Award recognizes members of the Princeton faculty, staff or student body who best represents King's continued journey.

 The webcast of this and previous King Day events are available in the archives of Media Central.
 The annual celebration is convened and coordinated by the Office of the Provost and the Office of Human Resources.